Augmented Minimax Linear Estimation: Acknowledgments

 \section{Acknowledgments}

-We are grateful for stimulating discussions with Timothy Armstrong, Guido Imbens, Whitney Newey, Jamie Robins, Florian Stebegg, and Jos\'e Zubizarreta, as well as for comments from seminar participants at several venues.
+We are grateful for stimulating discussions with Timothy Armstrong, Vitor Hadad, Guido Imbens, Whitney Newey, Jamie Robins, Florian Stebegg, and Jos\'e Zubizarreta, as well as for comments from seminar participants at several venues.
 We also thank Guido Imbens for sharing the lottery data with us.
-We initiated this research while D.H.~was a student at Columbia University and S.W.~was visiting Columbia as a postdoctoral research scientist.
+We initiated this research while D.H.~was a Ph.D. candidate at Columbia University and S.W.~was visiting Columbia as a postdoctoral research scientist.